Local Terminlogy

 • Create a local CodeSystem and ValueSet for use in the resource validation.

-• Explore how canonical resources with different versions exist in the same FHIR Server
+• Explore how multiple versions of canonical resources can coexist on the same FHIR server.

 Before you begin

-• Set up the local Aidbox instance using the Getting Started guide.
-It will make sure that the Aidbox version is greater than or equal to 2507
+• Set up your local Aidbox instance by following the Getting Started guide.
+It will make sure that the Aidbox version is 2507 or higher.

 aidbox: